OldSneerJaw/synctos/README.md

 ```

 * `object`: An object that is able to declare which properties it supports so that unrecognized properties are rejected.
 Additional parameters:
-  * `propertyValidators`: An array of validators to be applied to the properties that are supported by the object.
+  * `propertyValidators`: An object/hash of validators to be applied to the properties that are supported by the object.
 Any validation type, including those for complex data types, may be used for each property validator.
 Undefined by default.
 If defined, then any property that is not declared will be rejected by the sync function.
 An example:

 ```
-    {
+    myObj1: {
-      propertyName: 'myObj1',
       type: 'object',
-      propertyValidators: [
+      propertyValidators: {
-        {
+        myProp1: {
-          propertyName: 'myProp1',
           type: 'date',
           immutable: true
         },
-        {
+        myProp2: {
-          propertyName: 'myProp2',
           type: 'integer',
           minimumValue: 1
         }
-      ]
+      }
     }
 ```